brycefrank/spsys/README.md

 # spsys <img src='man/figures/logo.png' align="right" height="139" /></a>

+This readme provides a cursory overview of the functionality of `spsys`.
+Refer to the [website](http://brycefrank.com/spsys/) for deeper descriptions of package functionality and use.

 Many environmental surveys use systematic sampling to produce estimates of population parameters.
 Estimating the precision of estimates from systematic sampling designs has proven a difficult task, with several systematic variance estimators proposed over the past several decades.
 While not exhaustive, `spsys` implements several different variance estimators and provides diagnostic and simulation tools to allow analysts to select an appropriate variance estimator for their population.
 More specifically, `spsys` provides variance estimation for surveys that rely on point estimates of attributes of interest that use the Horvitz-Thompson estimator in two-dimensional settings.

 `spsys` derives its classes from the popular `sp` package, thus all `sp`-related functions such as `sp::plot`, `rgdal::writeOGR`, etc. work with no further modifications.

-This readme provides a cursory overview of the functionality of this package.
-Refer to the publication [] for a more expansive description as well as the user manual.

 ## Installation